hapax/hapax.github.io/assets/teaching.md

 curves exist.
 How can they prove it?
 One approach lies in the definition of "just touching".
-Imagine zooming in infinitely close to the point of tangency, so the blue line becomes straight (more or less what we mean by the derivative).
+Imagine zooming in infinitely close to the point of tangency, so the blue curve becomes straight (more or less what we mean by the derivative).
 You can convince students that the blue and purple lines must have the *same slope* at this point of intersection.